BackofenLab/IntaRNA/README.md

 target;6;16;query;5;15;CCCCCGGUGGU&ACCCCCGGUGG;((.((((.(((&))).)))).));-5.56
 target;7;16;query;5;15;CCCCGGUGGU&ACCCCCGGUGG;((((((.(((&))).)))).));-5.55
 ```
 For each prediction, a row in the CSV is generated.
+The column separator within
+the tabular CSV output can be changed using `--outSep`, e.g. to produce tab-separated
+`.tsv` output.

 Using the argument `--outCsvCols`, the user can specify what columns are
 printed to the output using a comma-separated list of colIds.
 Available colIds